RoshiniVenkateswaran/Portfolio/README.md

 ## 🧠 Overview
 A modern, professional portfolio website showcasing the work and experience of **Roshini Venkateswaran**, a Software Engineer & AI/ML Enthusiast pursuing her MS in Computer Science at George Washington University.

-This portfolio features a sleek dark theme with smooth animations, interactive components, and an AI-powered chatbot assistant to help visitors learn about Roshini's projects, experience, and skills.
+This portfolio features a sleek dark theme with smooth animations and interactive components showcasing Roshini's projects, experience, and skills.

 ## 🚀 Getting Started